Analysis of Regularized Learning in Banach Spaces for Linear-functional Data

-The Banach-Alaoglu theorem assures that $r\Ball_{\Banach}$ is weakly* compact.
-Thus $r\Ball_{\Banach}$ with respect to the relative weak* topology is a compact Hausdorff space.
-In this article, we will look at a special continuity on $r\Ball_{\Banach}$.
+The Banach-Alaoglu theorem ensures that $r\Ball_{\Banach}$ is weakly* compact.
+Thus, $r\Ball_{\Banach}$ with respect to the relative weak* topology is a compact Hausdorff space.
+In this article, we will consider a specific continuity on $r\Ball_{\Banach}$.
 Let a function $R\in\RR^{\Banach}$.
 The $R$ is \emph{weakly* lower semi-continuous} or \emph{weakly* continuous} on $r\Ball_{\Banach}$ if and only if